zenodallavalle/italy-geopop/docs/source/complete_guide.rst

   :file: _static/assets/tut_01_table_05.csv
   :header-rows: 1

-Then we can get geographic and population data for regions using ``italy_geopop.from_region`` accessor.
+Then we can get geospatial and population data for regions using ``italy_geopop.from_region`` accessor.
 Then we recalculate the ``beds_per_capita`` column dividing number of region's hospital beds for region's population.

 .. code-block:: python